socialincome-san/public/website/README.md

 - Run `make website-extract-translations` for docker or `npm run website:extract-translations` for npm to update the json files.

 ## Run Tests

+### Unit Tests
+To test individual components with jest.
+They are located in the `tests` directory.

 With docker